 “It is not the strongest species that survive, nor the most intelligent, but the ones most responsive to change.”
 Darwin

 Finally, probably the most important feeling to cultivate for a mindset for success is to develop an attitude of gratitude.
 In positive psychology research, gratitude is strongly and consistently associated with greater happiness.
 Above all, gratitude helps you feel more positive emotions, relish good experiences, improve health, deal with adversity, and build strong relationships.
 The heart math institute has proven that people who practise feeling gratitude tend to live longer, have fewer heart attacks and are generally happier.
-Because of it’s importance to a mindset for success, here are three ways to work on building an attitude of gratitude.
+Because of its importance to a mindset for success, here are three ways to work on building an attitude of gratitude.

-- Find three things you are grateful for every morning and evening
+- Find three things you are grateful for every morning and evening and write them down

 - Give appreciation to your loved ones